pyca/cryptography/docs/hazmat/primitives/mac/cmac.rst

 secret key.
 You can use an CMAC to verify both the integrity and authenticity of a message.

+A subset of CMAC with the AES-128 algorithm is described in :rfc:`4493`.

 .. class:: CMAC(algorithm, backend)

     CMAC objects take a